tier2tickets/Knowledge-Base/content/integration/servicenow.rst

 Field Definitions
 ^^^^^^^^^^^^^^^^^

+*impact* and *urgency*
+""""""""""""""""""""""

-- *impact* and *urgency* set priority via the SLA priority matrix
+set priority via the SLA priority matrix

+*incidentState*
+"""""""""""""""

-- *incidentState* refers to the ticket status (New, In Progress, etc)
+refers to the ticket status (New, In Progress, etc)

+*type*
+""""""

-- *type* refers to the issue type (Service Request, Incident, Problem, Alert)
+refers to the issue type (Service Request, Incident, Problem, Alert)

-- *message* refers to the message the client typed when making the ticket
-- *short_description* refers to the ticket title
-- *append* refers to the information appended to the HDB report
+*source*
+""""""""

-- *source* refers to the ticket source (Web Portal, P, )
+refers to the ticket source (Web Portal, Etc)

+*priv_append*
+"""""""""""""

-- *priv_append* allows you to append information to the internal ticket note
+allows you to append information to the internal ticket note

-- *selections* refers to the checkboxes/radio buttons the client chose when creating the ticket
+*contactName*
+"""""""""""""

-- *contactName* refers to the client's name
+refers to the client's name

-- *email* refers to the client's email
-- *ip* refers to the client's external ip address
-- *mac* refers to the client's MAC address
-- *hostname* refers to the client's hostname
+*issue*
+"""""""

-- *issue* refers to the primary ticket issue
+refers to the primary ticket issue

+*subissue*
+""""""""""

-- *subissue* refers ro the secondary ticket issue
+refers to the secondary ticket issue

+*other*
+"""""""

+There are additional variables which are common to all integrations.
+Those are documented :ref:`here <content/integration/advanced:Universally Available Variables>`